Looking for support for your finance function? Book a time with an expert.

 Small changes in growth rate or required return assumptions can dramatically alter valuations.
 A 1% change in either variable can swing stock values by 20-30% or more, making the model's reliability heavily dependent on input accuracy.

-When expected growth rates approach or exceed required returns, the model produces unrealistic valuations or mathematical impossibilities.
-This limitation particularly affects high-growth companies during expansionary periods.
+When growth rates begin to exceed or approach required returns, the model basically begins to promise unrealistic valuations or mathematical impossibilities.
+It usually happens to high-growth companies during expansionary periods.
+That's why the 2-tier model is equally important.

 Companies can change dividend policies based on strategic needs, cash flow constraints, or tax considerations.
 The model doesn't account for this flexibility or the signaling effects of dividend changes on stock prices.